biohub-hpc/hpcuserguide/src/1._Tutorial/h._Slurm_Job_Management.md

 # Job Management

+## OnDemand

+[OnDemand](https://ondemand.czbiohub.org) includes a jobs app which can be used to manage and submit jobs.

 ## A Graphical View

 SLURM includes a graphical tool which can be used to check the state of many things associated with the scheduler.
-To use it you will need to have support for forwarding X applications.
-Each operating system has a different set of requirements:
+To use it you will need to be on a NoMachine or OnDemand compute node desktop session or have support for forwarding X applications to your local client.
+If forwarding to a local client, each operating system has a different set of requirements:

 - Linux: Just add -Y to your ssh command when connecting to the login nodes.
 - Mac OS X: Since Mavericks you need to install